Township Business Ideas and Opportunities [UPDATED]

 5. Bakery

 Josephine Mokgwasa, owner of Mokgwasa Creations, started her bakery in January last year in Kagiso township in Krugersdorp after completing a five-week baking course.
-In additional to baking for her customers, Mokgwasa also hosts cake tastings on a weekly basis, not only to introduce a new product to her customers, but also for recipe development.
+In addition to baking for her customers, Mokgwasa also hosts cake tastings every week, not only to introduce a new product to her customers but also for recipe development.

 township business ideas in south africa

-She says the target customer for her bakery includes individuals hosting events such as weddings, funerals, parties, gala dinners and also office workers.
-Mokgwasa says location for her township-based business is important.
+She says the target customers for her bakery include individuals hosting events such as weddings, funerals, parties, gala dinners and also office workers.
+Mokgwasa says the location for her township-based business is important.
 She also sells her products at fuel stations to take advantage of the foot traffic.

 Mokgwasa says her setup costs were R10,000.
 This included equipment such as an oven, dough mixer, fridge, scale, silver steel butcher table, and a cake counter.